Mike Louw

-Michael James Minaar Louw (c1940 – 2009) was a former Director-General of the South African National Intelligence Service (NIS) and after the 1994 South African elections, appointed as head of the new South African Secret Service.
-He played a key role as a representative of the South African government in the secret negotiations held between them and the ANC in exile and which brought about the unbanning of the latter in 1990 and the release of Nelson Mandela.
+Michael James Minaar Louw (9 November 1939 – 27 December 2009) was Director-General of the South African National Intelligence Service (NIS), and after the 1994 South African elections, was appointed as head of the new South African Secret Service.
+He played a key role as a representative of the South African government in the secret negotiations held between them and the ANC in exile which brought about the unbanning of the latter in 1990 and the release of Nelson Mandela.

 Early life

-He grew up in Prieska, Northern Cape.
-He was educated at the University of the Orange Free State.
+Louw grew up in Prieska, Northern Cape.
+He completed his secondary education at Prieska High School.
+He was educated at the University of the Orange Free State and obtained a Bachelor of Arts in Political Science with honours.

 Background

-His earliest intelligence career was with the Directorate Military Intelligence (DMI) and with its formation in 1969, he joined the Bureau of State Security (BOSS) where he worked as a researcher.
+Louw started his working career in the Department of Labour.
+His earliest intelligence career was with the SADF's Directorate Military Intelligence (DMI) which he joined in 1964.
+With its formation in 1969, he joined the Bureau of State Security (BOSS) where he worked as a researcher.
 BOSS was renamed the Department of National Security (DONS) in 1978 and then in 1980 to the National Intelligence Service.
 At the time of its name change, Louw was working as the Director of International Political Research.

 Under Niel Barnard's restructuring of BOSS from 1980 into the NIS, the intelligence research division's importance grew and Louw was instrumental in growing the reputation of the organisation with a daily product called National Intelligence Flashes and Sketches (NIFS).
 He would be promoted to Chief Director Research in the early eighties.

 In 1985 he was promoted to Deputy-Director NIS.
 He was also involved in talks with Nelson Mandela while he was still in prison.

 In May 1988, Louw was one of four people appointed by President PW Botha to talk directly with Nelson Mandela.
 The others were, Fanie van der Merwe, Director-General of the Ministry of Justice, General Willie Willemse, Commissioner of Prisons, and Niel Barnard.
 These meetings took place at Pollsmoor Prison.